rahulmuralitechnology/Stack/React_js.md

-Sure, I can help you with that.
 Here's an example of how to connect to an API in React using the Fetch method and perform CRUD (Create, Read, Update, Delete) operations:

 Step 1: Create a new React component for your API functions.
 In this example, we'll call it `ApiFunctions`.